Lullaby (2022 film)

-Lullaby (Cinco lobitos) is a 2022 Spanish drama film directed and written by Alauda Ruiz de Azúa.
+Lullaby (Cinco lobitos) is a 2022 Spanish drama film written and directed by Alauda Ruiz de Azúa.
 It stars Laia Costa and Susi Sánchez alongside Ramón Barea and Mikel Bustamante.

-Plot
+Premise

 After giving birth Amaia returns to her parents' home as her partner is away for some time.

 Cast

 Production

 The project underwent development at the ECAM's incubator program.
 The film was produced by Encanta Films, Sayaka Producciones and BuenaPinta Media, and it had the participation of RTVE, EiTB and Orange and funding from ICAA, the Basque Government, the Madrid regional administration and Crea SGR.
 Shooting lasted for 5 weeks and it took place in between Madrid and Biscay (Mundaka and Bakio).
 In addition to Spanish, it also features Basque- and English-language dialogue.

 Release

 The film had its world premiere in February 2022, screened as part of the 72nd Berlin International Film Festival's Panorama section.
 It also screened at the 25th Málaga Film Festival on 20 March 2022 as part of the festival's main competition.
 Distributed by BTeam Pictures, it was theatrically released in Spain on 20 May 2022.